A parade of pinks on the Golden Globes red carpet

 Collins’ couture gown was a light shade with a floral design.
 She went with her first choice to go with Harry Winston jewels.

 “I love this color.
 It’s fun, it’s fresh, it’s great,” Collins told E!
-Entertainment from Los Angeles.
+Entertainment from Beverly Hills, California.

-Bathe shimmered in pink next to her man, who was dressed in a blue tuxedo as was his “This is Us” dad, played by Milo Ventimiglia.
+Bathe shimmered in a pink David Meister dress next to her man, who was dressed in a blue tuxedo, as was his “This is Us” dad, played by Milo Ventimiglia.
 Dad wore Ralph Lauren.

 Most Read Stories